 During this trying time in your life, I believe you have two choices in how your respond to your ex’s behavior.

-You can choose to be the victim of your ex’s life and choices or you can choose to find peace of mind in the middle of this storm.
+You can choose to be the victim of your ex’s life and choices or you can go about finding peace after divorce.

-Your marriage may have ended and you may have lost your spouse but you don’t have to lose your mind too.
+Your marriage may have ended and you may have lost your spouse but you don’t have to lose your peace after divorce too.

 1. Forgiveness will free and liberate you.

-As much as you want to respond similarly to your ex and cause them great harm, you are simply creating more problems for yourself.
-Engaging with your ex will require you to spend more mental and emotional energy fighting with him.
+As much as you want to get revenge on your ex and cause them great harm, you are simply creating more problems for yourself.
+Tormenting your ex will require you to spend more mental and emotional energy fighting with him.
 Hatred and anger is a losing situation.